The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 3d) How rescue techniques vary depending on the setting and the condition of the person needing assistance.

 When making a rescue, you need to consider a few factors before putting yourself in danger.
-Be sure to think fast though — time is of the essence in these types of rescue situations!
+Be sure to think fast though, time is of the essence in these types of rescue situations!

-- First, consider the condition of the victim.
+1. First, consider the condition of the victim.

-- If they are conscious, you probably won’t need to go in the water and bring them to shore.
-This is when the first three methods should be employed
+• If they are conscious, you probably won’t need to go in the water and bring them to shore.
+This is when the first three methods should be employed.

-- Pop quiz: What are the first 3 methods in a water rescue?
+• Pop quiz: What are the first 3 methods in a water rescue?
 Don’t peek!
+Here they are: Reach, Throw, Row.
+Did you get them? 🙂

-- A conscious swimmer, in most cases, will be able to grab onto something thrown to them, or your hand, if need be.
+• A conscious swimmer, in most cases, will be able to grab onto something thrown to them, or your hand, if need be.

-- Then, consider the setting.
+2. Then, consider the setting.

-- If you can reach the victim more effectively from another area, start the rescue there.
+• If you can reach the victim more effectively from another area, start the rescue there.
 Your goal should be to get the victim out of the water as quickly as possible (while still being safe with the order of methods).

 When throwing a flotation device, take the time to ensure your aim is as accurate as possible.
-Also, try to aim upwind of and behind the victim (not at them) if your floatation device is attached to the rope.
+Also, try to aim upwind of and behind the victim (not at them) if your flotation device is attached to the rope.
 You’ll be able to pull it directly to them after it lands.

 The worst thing to do is waste a rescue opportunity by acting without thinking.
 By making your moves carefully and being deliberate, you’ll be able to save the victim in the reach, throw, or row stage before needing to put yourself in a dangerous position by go-ing yourself.